Ezeh20/Task-master/README.md

 ```

 ### Continued development
-This project can be refactored to be a note app later with added features
+This project can be refactored to be a note app later with added features.

 ## Author